|

 SMALL PRINT:

 This website is entirely non-commercial.
-Part of it is based
+Parts of it are based

-It must be assumed that copyright for that publication is still owned by the
+It must be assumed that copyright for these publications is still owned by the

 writers and their descendants.
 The Webmaster regrets